-The cost of each evolution is naturally sliding, the more it does, and the better it does it the more expensive it will be.
+The cost of each evolution is naturally sliding, the more it does, and the better it does the more expensive it will be.
 This is where the game gets a little swingy, as the more victory points the Trait costs you, the longer you spend recovering from your purchase.

-At the end, you’ll get the points back for all active – topmost – traits, but that only helps in game, and does nothing to help you evolve and upgrade whilst playing.
-It is with this mechanic that most new-to-the-game players struggle, as they place additional value to the higher costing, more powerful cards.
-Spending 20 DNA points in the first part of the game is eye-watering high, so newer-gamers hold on to these cards, clogging up their hand which slows their progress.
+At the end, you'll get the points back for all active - topmost - traits, but that only helps in game, and does nothing to help you evolve and upgrade whilst playing.
+It is with this mechanic that most new-to-the-game players struggle, as they place additional value on the higher costing, more powerful cards.
+Spending 20 DNA points in the first part of the game is eye-watering high, so newer gamers hold on to these cards, clogging up their hand which slows their progress.

 Finally, you'll be looking to wipe countries out.
 Once all the city spots are full, any player who controls that country rolls the Death Die, rolling equal to, or lower than your Lethality score - so if you are prone to roll ones a lot of the time, you will do very, very well playing Plague Inc. Remember I promised you player interaction, it is here that it really comes in.

-Event cards give you all sorts of abilities, some will let you move your disease around a little more freely as a one shot, others will allow you to make a nuclear strike against that country that is soon to score and you’re not in.
-You can quarantine other players, stop them, slow them and generally get on their nerves, all in these great little pockets of playing “the good guys.”
+Event cards give you all sorts of abilities, some will let you move your disease around a little more freely as a one shot, and others will allow you to make a nuclear strike against that country that is soon to score and you're not in.
+You can quarantine other players, stop them, slow them and generally get on their nerves, all in these great little pockets of playing "the good guys."

 These event cards are a welcome and occasionally brutal surprise when playing a game, and any player that occupies a county when it is killed gets one, so even just dipping your toe in and spreading your little, non-lethal disease around will net you a good bunch of these cards.

-The Event cards also inject a little more colour into the game, with more illustrative card art, however, these cards don’t fit perfectly from a thematic stand point, where you will be wiping out parts of North America out one minute, and then setting up a travel ban for all of Asia the next.
-This flip-flopping between humankind and disease does snatch some of the immersion away – of which, as an abstract game there isn’t an abundance.
+The Event cards also inject a little more colour into the game, with more illustrative card art, however, these cards don't fit perfectly from a thematic standpoint, where you will be wiping parts of North America out one minute, and then setting up a travel ban for all of Asia the next.
+This flip-flopping between humankind and disease does snatch some of the immersion away - of which, as an abstract game there isn't an abundance.

-Final Thoughts on Plague Inc.
+Final Thoughts On Plague Inc.

 Plague Inc. is an example of a game that tells a story, even though it is probably one you don't want to hear.
 There is a healthy dose of replay-ability as some countries are removed each game, and with two different styles of play and a large Trait deck, you are unlikely to see much repetition.